defold/defold/editor/doc/defnode.md

 **We pass the name of the current output + requested argument to `fnk-argument-form`.
 In the case of property dynamics, we pass the name of the dynamic as the output.
-This could go wrong if there is another output with the same name**
+This could go wrong if there is another output with the same name.**

 #### Behavior of `_declared-properties`